William Goebel: Gubernatorial election of 1899

 In 1896, when William Jennings Bryan electrified the Democratic National Convention with his Cross of Gold speech and won the nomination for president, many delegates from Kentucky bolted the convention.
-Various Kentuckian politicians believed that free silver was a populist idea, and it did not belong to the Democratic Party.
+Various Kentuckian politicians believed that free silver was a populist idea that did not belong in the Democratic Party.
 Subsequently, Republican William McKinley won the 1896 presidential election, carrying Kentucky.
 Author Nicholas C. Burckel believed that this set the stage for "horripilating gubernatorial election of 1899".

-Three men sought the Democratic nomination for governor at the 1899 party convention in Louisville – Goebel, Parker Watkins Hardin, and William Johnson Stone.
+Three men sought the Democratic nomination for governor at the 1899 party convention in Louisville – Goebel, Parker Watkins Hardin and William Johnson Stone.
 When Hardin appeared to be the front-runner for the nomination, Stone and Goebel agreed to work together against him.
 They concluded that Stone's supporters would endorse whomever Goebel picked to preside over the convention.
 In exchange, half the delegates from Louisville, who were pledged to Goebel, would vote to nominate Stone.
-Goebel would then drop out of the race, but would name many of the other officials on the ticket.
+Goebel would then drop out of the race but would name many of the other officials on the ticket.
 Both men agreed that, should one of them be defeated or withdraw from the race, they would encourage their delegates to vote for the other rather than support Hardin.
 As word of the plan spread, Hardin dropped out of the race, believing he would be beaten by the Stone–Goebel alliance.
 When the convention convened on June 24, several chaotic ballots resulted in no clear majority for anyone, and Goebel's hand-picked chairman announced the man with the lowest vote total in the next canvass would be dropped, which turned out to be Stone.
 This put Stone's supporters in a difficult position, and were forced to choose between Hardin, who was seen as a pawn of the railroads, or Goebel.
 Enough of them sided with Goebel to give him the nomination.
 Goebel's tactics, while not illegal, were unpopular and divided the party.
 A disgruntled faction calling themselves the "Honest Election Democrats" held a separate convention in Lexington and nominated John Y. Brown as their gubernatorial candidate.

 Republican William S. Taylor defeated both Democratic candidates in the general election, but his margin over Goebel was only 2,383 votes.
-Democrats in the General Assembly began making accusations of voting irregularities in some counties, but in a surprise decision, the Board of Elections created by the Goebel Election Law, manned by three hand-picked pro-Goebel Democrats, ruled 2–1 that the disputed ballots should count, saying the law gave them no legal power to reverse the official county results and that under the Kentucky Constitution the power to review the election lay in the General Assembly.
+Democrats in the General Assembly began making accusations of voting irregularities in some counties, but in a surprise decision, the Board of Elections created by the Goebel Election Law, manned by three hand-picked pro-Goebel Democrats, ruled 2–1 that the disputed ballots should count, saying the law gave them no legal power to reverse the official county results and that the power to review the election lay in the General Assembly.
 The Assembly then invalidated enough Republican ballots to give the election to Goebel.
 The Assembly's Republican minority was incensed, as were voters in traditionally Republican districts.
 For several days, the state hovered on the brink of a possible civil war.